sftcd/model-t/notes-for-20190704call.md

-- some of the concepts, e.g. bearer-token, do generalise nicely but it's not clear how much of it would - could be a bunch of work to figure that out - might be a useful exercise to find a protocol that's as "far" from OAuth as possible and see what maps well
+- some of the concepts, e.g. bearer-token, do generalise nicely but it's not clear how much of it would - could be a bunch of work to figure that out - might be a useful exercise to find a protocol that's as "far" from OAuth as possible and see what maps well, maybe BGP!
 - OAuth, given it's nature, does consider deployment as a specifically different thing from implementation.
 - The big catalog of attacks in the RFC probably has lots of lessons,